gakalmar/Notes/52_Docker.md

             - `Bind mount` is a specific path on the host machine.
 Useful when we want to access something on the host machine
             - `Volume` is a separate/decoupled entity from the host, that's easier to manage and share between containers

+- **Communication channels:**
+    - Channels are used to communicate info into or out of the process
+    - Whenever a container is running, the main processes can receive the following commands from outside:
+        - `STDIN`: Information into the process (this is what you can type in)
+        - `STDOUT`: Information out from the process (this is something that gets displayed)
+        - `STDERR`: Information out, that is an error in nature (similar to `STDOUT`, but only for errors)

+    - `-it` flag:
+        - `-i` used with the `docker exec`, to attach to the `STDIN` channel
+        - `-t` used with the `docker exec`, to attach to the `STDOUT` channel

 - **Docker build:**
     - Build is the process of creating a `docker image` using a `Dockerfile`
     - 2 ways of creating a a `docker image`: